 I just came in from helping my wife spread mulch around her young arborvitae trees.
 Arborvitae are a species of Thuya, a genus also found in the Atlas Mountains.
 In the United States, they are often referred to by the Latin name given to the tree by Jacques Cartier, the early French explorer who explored the St. Lawrence River, and gave Canada its name, too.
 His sailors, sick, possibly from scurvy, drank a tea made from the branches of the plant.
 The tea brought them back to health, so Cartier named it arborvitae, the tree of life.
+Today, few people suffer from scurvy, but one can still drink beer flavored by conifers.

 The sky is overcast and dark, and, as I was finishing my task, snow began to cover the yard.
 Despite major snowfalls and bad weather along the East Coast, we are just getting a dusting here.
 In November, snow falls regularly, but we seldom have snow cover till around Christmastime.
 Just south of us, along the Pennsylvania border, the higher elevations receive much more, a boon to skiers and hunters.
 The ski stations need the colder weather more than snow since they utilize snow-making machines; there is no sense making snow when it just melts.
 For hunters, snow makes the woods quieter, and once an animal has been shot, snow makes it much easier to track.